 How Much Does It Cost To Desex A Dog In Australia?

-If you’re not planning on breeding your dog, desexing them is a socially responsible choice.
+If you’re not planning on breeding your dog, desexing them is the socially responsible choice.
 Aside from being compulsory in certain states, it’s a great way to ensure the welfare of your pooch.

 To find out how much does desexing costs and when to do it, read on.